Khalili Foundation: History

-The foundation was registered with the Charity Commission in 1995, having previously been named the Maimonides Foundation after Moses Maimonides, a 12th century philosopher, theologian and leader of the Jewish faith.
-Maimonides wrote about positively about Christianity and Islam was thus taken by Khalili as inspiration for the name.
+The foundation was registered with the Charity Commission in 1995, having previously been named the Maimonides Foundation after Moses Maimonides, a 12th-century philosopher, theologian and leader of the Jewish faith.
+Maimonides wrote positively about Christianity and Islam was thus taken by Khalili as inspiration for the name.

 In the aftermath of the September 11th attacks in the United States, according to Mehri Niknam, Executive Director of what was then named the Maimonides Foundation, "everyone told us it would be impossible to co-operate with Muslims."
 Instead they intensified their effort of promoting inter-cultural understanding.
 Niknam said at a conference about the attacks that "religions cannot be isolationist, cultures must develop or stagnate, and communities need to interact."

 Sir David Khalili was appointed as a UNESCO Goodwill Ambassador in 2012 for "his outstanding commitment to the promotion of peace through education and culture".
 The foundation was mentioned when he was knighted "for services to interfaith relations and charity" in the Queen's birthday honours for 2020.
 Niknam was made a Member of the British Empire (MBE) in 2005 for her work as director of the charity.

 Partnerships

 Faith in the Commonwealth is a global citizenship education project started and overseen jointly by the Commonwealth and the Khalili Foundation.
 It gives peace activism workshops to people from the ages of 15 to 29 from different faith backgrounds, including those of no faith, supporting them in developing social action projects within their communities.
 These projects address topics such as hate speech, girls' education, and indigenous people's rights.
 Workshops have taken place in Kenya, Bangladesh, Cameroon, Uganda, and the Caribbean.

 The Khalili Foundation has partnered with the Prince's Trust and its Mosaic Initiative to support global citizenship events for young people.
 The foundation gave "global citizenship training" to young people in the UK as part of the trust's Young Leaders Programme.
 These trainees ran a series of Youth Summits for people from 22 Commonwealth countries on themes including education and sustainable development.

-To celebrate the twentieth anniversary of the UNESCO Universal Declaration on Cultural Diversity, the Khalili Foundation, in association with UNESCO, produced and published a book of essays on cultural diversity by intellectuals, artists, and leaders including Antonio Guterres, Patricia Scotland, Michele Bachelet, David Adjaye, Sami Yusuf, Peter Gabriel, Jimmy Wales, Daniel Barenboim, and Vandana Shiva.
+To celebrate the twentieth anniversary of the UNESCO Universal Declaration on Cultural Diversity, the Khalili Foundation, in association with UNESCO, produced and published a book of essays on cultural diversity by intellectuals, artists, and leaders including Antonio Guterres, Patricia Scotland, Michelle Bachelet, David Adjaye, Sami Yusuf, Peter Gabriel, Jimmy Wales, Daniel Barenboim, and Vandana Shiva.